JakeOlsenDesign/jodportfolio/src/content/projects/selling-lumber.md

   - Adobe
   - WordPress
 description: A Bottom Line Approach To Sales Training
-overview: >-
-  ## Overview

-  Selling Lumber, a program by Reality Sales Training, is a virtual sales manager course created to accelerate the professional development of lumber salespeople.
+overview: Selling Lumber, a program by Reality Sales Training, is a virtual sales manager course created to accelerate the professional development of lumber salespeople.
 It is led by James Olsen, an experienced sales coach with a background in lumber trading.
 The core mission is to transform new sales professionals into profitable contributors in a matter of months, while also giving experienced salespeople a significant competitive edge.
 The program and company are dedicated to providing "Real Training, Real Consulting, Real Results" to help clients achieve their sales goals.
 media_type: Video
 cover_video: /assets/images/blog/sellinglumber-cover-v2.webm
 logo: /assets/images/blog/sellinglumber-logo-final-white.png